skb50bd/EMRG/Docs/Project-Proposal.md

 2. Web Framework / Application Model

-   We chose **ASP.Net Core** 2.2 for the application framework.
+   We chose **ASP .Net Core** 2.2 for the application framework.
 This framework is fast and high performant.
 Thus, many users can use the application concurrently.
 We will use **Razor Pages** app-model for its simplicity and scalability.

 3. UI Framework

    Bootstrap 4

-4. Project Management &amp; Source Control
+4. Project Management & Source Control

    **Azure DevOps** (with Git), formally known as _Visual Studio Team Services._ Project Page: [Link](https://dev.azure.com/skb50bd/CSE411)